Selling your home? Do you have cracks in your foundation?

 Foundation issues are one of the biggest roadblocks in maximizing your home’s sale price and having the sale go smoothly.

-So what can you do before you put your house on the market?
+What can you do before you put your house on the market?

 1) Look around your foundation walls and floors for cracks